 Older adults (geriatric)

-Adult evaluations center on disorders of cognitive functioning resulting from trauma, medial and neurological disease, vascular accidents, toxin exposure and psychiatric conditions, with particular emphasis on cognitive manifestations of depression, schizophrenia and attention deficit disorder (ADD).
+Adult evaluations center on disorders of cognitive functioning resulting from trauma, medical and neurological disease, vascular accidents, toxin exposure and psychiatric conditions, with particular emphasis on cognitive manifestations of depression, schizophrenia and attention deficit disorder (ADD).

 Developmental evaluations concentrate on delivery of services to children, adolescents, and their families, including specific problems in learning and attention/concentration.
 We pay particular attention to cognitive disorders associated with neurological illness, general medical conditions, attention deficit disorder, learning disabilities and developmental disabilities.